chair-men/HeadlineGenerator/README.md

 Both the above models were trained on the xsum dataset.

+The weights of the model can be downloaded here: [link](https://drive.google.com/drive/folders/1-YXbdJWjdsBGTrX9vrt5DRudTml6ZwT-?usp=sharing).

+The models can also be fine-tuned using the notebooks in the `notebooks` directory.

 ## Dataset used

 We used the [News Article Category Dataset](https://www.kaggle.com/datasets/timilsinabimal/newsarticlecategories) which consists of 6877 unique datapoints about news articles published in HuffPost, with the topic, person-generated headline and the full news article.